pm-self-learning/PromptEngineeringExercises/APL2007M5BankAccount/docs/exercise.md

 ## Next Steps
 After completing this exercise, explore the next modules to learn about improving code reliability, performance, and security using GitHub Copilot Chat.

-- "How can I improve the readability of the `GenerateRandomBalance`, `GenerateRandomAccountHolder`, `GenerateRandomAccountType`, and `GenerateRandomDateOpened` methods?"
-   - "How can I improve the modularity of the `GenerateRandomAccount` methods?"